Carly McKillip

-Carly Maria McKillip (born February 13, 1989) is a Canadian actress and musician known for her title role in the television series Alice, I Think.
-She also performs together with her sister Britt in the country group One More Girl.
+Carly Maria McKillip (born February 13, 1989) is a Canadian former actress and singer.
+She is known for her title role in the television series Alice, I Think.
 She was occasionally miscredited as Carly McKillup.
-She also provided the voice of Sakura Avalon, the title character of the Nelvana dubbed anime television series Cardcaptors.
+She also provided the voice of Sakura Avalon, the title character of the Nelvana-dubbed anime television series Cardcaptors.

 Biography

 McKillip was born in Vancouver, British Columbia.
 Her father, Tom McKillip, is a record producer, and her mother, Lynda McKillip, is a songwriter.
 She has a younger sister named Britt McKillip, who is also an actress.
 She married Darren Savard, lead guitarist for Dallas Smith, on May 9, 2015.
-They have a son named Léo, born on June 29, 2019.
+They have a son born on June 29, 2019.
 Their second son was born a few years later.

-Career

 McKillip played the title role in Alice, I Think, a Canadian television series that aired 2006 on The Comedy Network and CTV.
-She is also the former lead vocalist in the Vancouver band Borderline.
-McKillip also performs together with her sister Britt in the country group One More Girl.
-Their debut album, Big Sky, was released on October 6, 2009, in Canada.
+She is also the former lead vocalist in the Vancouver band Borderline, and performed together with her sister Britt in the country group One More Girl.
+Their debut album, Big Sky, was released in October 2009.
 In addition to this, the country duo came out with a new single called "The Hard Way" in 2014.